 Things to Do in Shenandoah

 There’s no better way to escape the searing heat of a Texas summer than by floating on a lazy river in an inner tube.
-If you agree, then you’ll find plenty to like about Wet’n’Wild SplashTown, a large waterpark located a few miles south of Shenandoah.
+If you agree, then you’ll find plenty to like about Six Flags Hurricane Harbor Splashtown, a large waterpark located just a few miles south of Shenandoah.
 The park offers nearly 20 rides and swimming areas where you can play and relax.
-Several heart-pounding rides, such as the five-story-tall Texas Freefall and the towering Brain Drain, are among the top choices for thrill seekers.
-In addition, there are family-friendly raft rides like the Big Kahuna and Paradise River, along with a Wild Wave Pool that offers plenty of wave-splashing fun.
-Along with all the rides, Wet’n’Wild SplashTown hosts dive-in movie nights and free concerts, adding yet another reason to visit.
-Just don’t forget your sunscreen.
+Although there are a number of rides geared to thrill seekers, there are also a number of family-friendly raft rides like the Big Kahuna, Paradise River and Hurricane Bay that offer plenty of wave-splashing fun.
+Along with all the rides, Hurricane Harbor SplashTown hosts a number of events and concerts, adding yet another reason to visit.
+Just be sure to pack your sunscreen.

 Lake Woodlands may have plenty to offer, but it’s not the only place you can go to spend some time outdoors.
 In fact, Shenandoah is just a few minutes away from the WG Jones State Forest and the George Mitchell Nature Preserve, two great places to explore if you enjoy hiking and wildlife watching.
 Stroll along the 10 miles of trails in the George Mitchell Nature Preserve and you may hear the calls of owls from the tree tops, while in WG Jones State Forest you might catch a glimpse of the endangered Red Cockaded Woodpecker.
 Along with all the hiking, the state forest has two small lakes to fish in, as well as space to go horseback riding.
 Regardless of where you go, you’ll discover just how easy it is to be immersed in the scenic beauty of the Texas Piney Woods.